This blog was originally published in mid-March and was updated on April 10, 2020.

 At Rails-to-Trails Conservancy, we are taking it very seriously.
 We care about our staff, our partners, and all of you—the trail users we serve every day.
 While much about COVID-19 is still unknown, one message has been quite clear: Social distancing is the primary way to prevent the spread of the virus.
 It is our responsibility as global citizens and as leaders in our field to do our part to "flatten the curve" and slow the spread of the pandemic.

-For this reason, our staff has moved to 100% telework and postponed non-essential travel and in-person events.
-In this spirit, we have made the difficult but necessary decision to postpone all in-person April 18th Opening Day for Trails events.
+For this reason, our staff has moved to 100% telework and postponed nonessential travel and in-person events.
+In this spirit, we have made the difficult decision to cancel all in-person Opening Day for Trails events, though we encourage all of you to celebrate with us virtually at home.

-As the situation is changing quickly from community to community, before visiting the trail, we recommend that you take precautions by:
+As the situation is changing quickly from community to community, before getting outside, we recommend that you take precautions by:

 - Following the CDC’s most current public health and safety guidance: CDC.gov.